samuelarbolai/investor-match-ai/vibe-coding-sdk/context-for-code-agent.md

 - `app/prompt_loader.py` fetches prompts from `agent_prompts` (agent_name/prompt_type/language) and now fails hard if missing (no fallback).
 Requires prompt rows in Supabase (e.g., agent_name `conversation_parser`, prompt_type `system` or `user`).
 - Logs `[ConversationParser] running (print check)` on startup to make the running revision easy to spot in Cloud Run logs.
 - Parser → API calls carry an `Idempotency-Key` (hash of mode/contact/body) with a 10s timeout and retries/backoff to handle transient API connectivity issues.
+- Payload normalization: if `companies` entries arrive with `company_name`, the parser maps them to `name` before hashing/sending to the Investor Match API to satisfy validation.